-Principle 1: Elements of Achievement Levels

-Principle 2: Development of Achievement Level Recommendations

-Principle 3: Validation and Reporting of Achievement Level Results

-Principle 4: Periodic Review of Achievement Levels

-Principle 5: Stakeholder Input

-Principle 6: Role of the Governing Board
+Principle 1: Elements of Achievement Levels Principle 2: Development of Achievement Level Recommendations Principle 3: Validation and Reporting of Achievement Level Results Principle 4: Periodic Review of Achievement Levels Principle 5: Stakeholder Input Principle 6: Role of the Governing Board

 One of the major changes from the previous version of the policy was to focus on general principles for best practice and to remove procedural details from the policy document itself.

+1 The policy definitions have remained essentially the same since 1993, but the most recent version of the policy added the label "NAEP" preceding Basic, Proficient, and Advanced.

 The introduction to the policy states, "In conjunction with this policy the Board shall maintain a procedures manual to establish and document additional details about how this policy is to be implemented.
 As professional standards evolve and new consensus documents are released, this policy and the procedures manual shall be updated to the extent that new professional standards require" (page 3).